storj/docs/app/(docs)/object-mount/linux/installation/glibc/page.md

 ## Next Steps

-Once Object Mount is installed, proceed to the User Guide article: [](docId:JDK2ED8HGFmyaxk) to ensure you can access both public and private Object Storage buckets.
+_Once Object Mount is installed_, proceed to the User Guide article: [](docId:JDK2ED8HGFmyaxk) to ensure you can access both public and private Object Storage buckets.